-The functions of the German academies of sciences and humanities include providing guidance and advice to policymakers and society as a whole relating to general and specific issues of science and the humanities, including emerging issues.
-They organise symposia and public events, with which they make a valuable academic contribution to the dialogue between research, society and industry.
-With opinions based on excellent expert knowledge, the academies support policymakers and the public in finding suitable answers to current issues and problems.
+The functions of the German academies of sciences and humanities include providing guidance and advice to policymakers and society as a whole relating to general and specific areas of research.
+They organise symposia and public events, with which they make a valuable and research-based contribution to the dialogue between research, society and industry.
+With opinions based on outstanding specialist knowledge, the academies support policymakers and the public in finding suitable answers to current issues and problems.
 In addition, a key mission of the academies is the coordination and support of long-term basic research projects and the development and cultivation of interdisciplinary dialogue.

 - Leopoldina – National Academy of Sciences